Everything you need to know about AMH level and fertility in women

 What is a good AMH level?

-The AMH level of a woman depends on her life stage and based on her age fertility expert can advise the optimum or good AMH level for her.
-A young girl in her early twenties is considered to have a higher AMH value up to 4 to 6.8 ng/mL.
+The AMH level of a woman depends on her life stage and based on her age fertility experts can advise the optimum or good AMH level for her.
+A young girl in her early twenties is considered to have a higher AMH value of up to 4 to 6.8 ng/mL.
 Anything higher than 8.0 ng/mL can be due to polycystic ovary syndrome.

 For a female of a higher age group, the AMH hormone is expected to have lower values.
 So, the doctor will advise your chances of success with your eggs based on evaluating your age and egg reservoirs.

-So, we can say, the good AMH level can be different for a woman based on their age group.
+So, we can say, that the good AMH level can be different for a woman based on their age group.

 Is AMH a reliable test?